Your Newborn Baby Checklist for the Best Sleep

 Must-reads on your newborn baby checklist

 Helping your baby sleep well from Day 1 is important.
-And
+Now is also when

-it's even more important to set the stage now for good sleep in the
+you set the stage for good sleep in the

 The Complete Newborn Sleep Guide

-for you.
-It gives you all the facts to understand your baby's sleep and
+for you, and offer it free to all new parents.
+It gives you the facts you need to understand your baby's

 the techniques to get your baby in the right habits from the start.

-Simple real-life key tasks to apply, no complicated "tricks", no crying
+Key tasks to apply from the first day, no complicated "tricks", no

 You

-also learn how to prevent and deal with most common newborn sleep
+also learn how to prevent and deal with the most common newborn sleep

-issues such as short sleep cycles, difficulty settling, colic, common
+issues such as waking all too often due to short sleep cycles,

 Dr.